Pushpay jumps to record high on increased profit guidance

 Gordon said Pushpay's success had been the result of its "laser-like focus" on the North American faith sector.
 It planned to continue that focus - albeit signing more large churches.
 Its goal was to gain 50 per cent market share in the US, which would yield around US$1b a year in revenue.

-Elsewhere at the AGM, Graham Shaw noted his company passed a diversity milestone when Justine Smyth, who also serves as Spark's chair, was appointed as the first women to Pushpay's board last August.
+Elsewhere at the AGM, Graham Shaw noted his company passed a diversity milestone when Justine Smyth, who also serves as Spark's chair, was appointed as the first woman to Pushpay's board last August.

 "We thought she was out of our reach," Shaw said.

-But he revealed Smyth agreed to join on condition that at least one other female directors be appointed.
+But he revealed Smyth agreed to join on the condition that at least one other female director be appointed.

 Movac partner Lovina McMurchy duly joined PushPay's board in March.